tradery/firebase-dhedge-manager/README.md

-# firebase-set-manager
+# dHedge Manager for Firebase Functions
-An API that allows data scientists to effortlessly send trading signals to the Set protocol.
+An API that allows data scientists to effortlessly send trading signals to the dHedge protocol.

 ### Notes on functions
 - Functions are in the `./functions` folder